Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 CSAT scores from 60% – 80% are considered average to good.
 Anything above 80% is considered excellent.
 A score below 60% might need improvements.

-When can you use CSAT ?
+When to use the CSAT survey?

 2. The Net Promoter Score (NPS)

-• On a scale of 0 to 10, how likely are you to recommend our company’s products or services to a friend or colleague?
+On a scale of 0 to 10, how likely are you to recommend our company’s products or services to a friend or colleague?

 • Promoters (9 or a 10).

-• Passives ( 7 or 8).
+• Passives (7 or 8).

 • Detractors (0 to 6).